Hold the NSW Government to Account

 Chris Evans (from Blacktown)

-Associated with Metro Storage, Canterbury - a site earmarked for development by Toplace (Jean Nassif)
+Associated with Metro Storage, Canterbury - a site appearing to have been earmarked for development by Toplace (Jean Nassif)

 Michael Katz and Eran Rimmer - CRK Properties (Based in Double Bay)